araobp/tower/README.md

 I want to evaluate Ricoh Theta to see if it can be used as a web cam that streams Motion JPEG (MIME type "multipart/x-mixed-replace").

+I am also interested in applying Stadia Methods for positiong a certain object by using a web cam.

 ## Goal

 [Goal 1] Develop a simple Android app to control Theta remotely.
 This is just to evaluate OSC APIs.